ErikLundJensen/master-labs/lab-ocp-05/README.md

 ## Exercise 5.x
 OpenShift Online does not allow building from Dockerfile.
 This exercise is therefore skipped.
+Below is an example of building using Docker commands.

 ```
 docker login -u demo@erikjensen.it -p <token> https://registry.pro-us-east-1.openshift.com